NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 ##### Surface Tension

-For surface tension we are asked to follow Mullers implementation which uses the concept of a "Colour Field" which is defines a field which is 1 everywhere where fluid is and zero elsewhere to define two phases (water and air) over the world space domain / simulation domain, this can then be differentiated to define a gradient to the surface to use for the surface tension force.
+For surface tension we are asked to follow Mullers implementation which uses the concept of a "Colour Field" which is defines a field which is non zero everywhere where fluid is and zero elsewhere to define two phases (water and air) over the world space domain / simulation domain, this can then be differentiated to define a gradient to the surface to use for the surface tension force.

 The Colour field is calculated on the particles as :
 $$